victorsota/victorsota/README.md

 ---

-I am 20 years old, currently a student of Information Systems at Unit.
+Currently a student of Information Systems at Unit.
 I am passionate about technology and am always eager to learn and innovate.
 I hold a technical degree in Systems Analysis from SENAI and I am currently working full-stack in Empresa De saneamento de Sergipe .
 I use the Dankicode platform to enhance my skills and have obtained certificates in Python and PHP.
 I am actively seeking new specializations.
 I work well in a team and have good relationships with my colleagues.

 ### 🧑‍💼 Expirence: